hazelcast/hazelcast-reference-manual/src/ExecutionMemberSelector.md

  }
 ```

-You can use `MemberSelector` instances provided via `com.hazelcast.cluster.memberselector.MemberSelectors` class.
+You can use `MemberSelector` instances provided by the `com.hazelcast.cluster.memberselector.MemberSelectors` class.
 For example, you can select a lite member for running a task using `com.hazelcast.cluster.memberselector.MemberSelectors#LITE_MEMBER_SELECTOR`.